Contents

 "BugHerd is great for client and QA collaboration” - Gui C, Project Manager, - Capterra

 If you want UAT to run smoothly, you need a tool that makes feedback quick and painless.
-That’s where BugHerd comes in.
+That’s where BugHerd's UAT software comes in.
 It’s designed to keep clients, testers, and dev teams on the same page without endless emails or spreadsheets.
-With simple point-and-click feedback, automatic capture of user technical details, inbuilt task tracking as well as the ability to integrate with project management tools, BugHerd is the all-in-one solution for website UAT and turns messy review cycles into clear, actionable tasks that your team can action and resolve quickly.
+With simple point-and-click feedback, automatic capture of user technical details, inbuilt task tracking as well as the ability to integrate with project management tools, BugHerd is the all-in-one solution for website QA and UAT, and turns messy review cycles into clear, actionable tasks that your team can action and resolve quickly.
 Key features of BugHerd include:

 Visual annotation features for non-technical stakeholders